This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Now that the sun has finally begun to shine on the weekends in Melbourne, I’ve been taking myself on walks around the city whenever I can.
-It’s been fun to not only get some much-needed vitamin D but be a tourist in my home city.
+It’s been fun to not only get some much-needed vitamin D, but be a tourist in my home city.
 You know that’s what I love.
-Here is an itinerary for how to spend a day in Melbourne city.
+Here’s an itinerary for how to spend one day just in the Melbourne CBD.

 Brunch is a big thing in Melbourne, so you will find many cafes and restaurants around the CBD serving it up on the weekends.
-A popular spot is 1000 £ Bend on Little Lonsdale Street.
-The lively music, distressed interior and plethora of powerpoints ensure it is always full of locals.
+Check out this guide from The Urban List for all the brunch recommendations.

 Walk along the Yarra River